 By car - follow the brown signs from the A508.
 We've a small pay and display car park:

-By rail - Northampton and Milton Keynes are the nearest train stations
+- Keynes are the nearest train stations

 By bus - there are new bus routes that will bring you to Stoke Bruerne from Northampton and Milton Keynes

 By bike - we’re a very bicycle-friendly here (just remember to share the space of course).
-You'll find dedicated bicycle parking, free water refills in our cafe and puncture repair kits in our shop (we hope you won't need to buy one though!)
+You'll find dedicated bicycle parking, free water refills in our café and puncture repair kits in our shop (we hope you won't need to buy one though!)